 - Experiment: Don’t be afraid to try new techniques or combine ideas from different projects.
 What if you added some pressed flowers to your photo transfer art?

-- Keep an Eye Out for Supplies: Start seeing dollar stores, thrift shops, and even your recycling bin as treasure troves of potential craft supplies.
-That old sweater could become chic pillow covers!
+- Keep an Eye Out for Supplies: Dollar stores, thrift shops, and the recycling bin are gold.
+That old sweater?
+Cut it into chic pillow covers.

 About the author: I’ve spent years testing quick, budget-friendly crafts from dollar stores and thrift finds.
 I favor matte finishes, neutral palettes, and renter-safe methods so your projects look polished without pricey tools.